shangxiao/resume/README.md

 Postgres (and Celery and/or Redis if needed) and React, Redux, Bootstrap and SASS (using BEM).

+During my time at Common Code I worked as a lead/senior frontend & backend developer which meant being involved in the technology decision making process & teaching/mentoring juniour developers.

 #### Key Technologies:

 React, Redux, Angular, Django, Hapi (Node), PostgreSQL, Celery, Redis, GraphQL, Relay, Bootstrap, SASS, BEM